DIY projects are common in residential areas, but what time are you allowed to make DIY noise in the UK?

 The Role of Radio in DIY Work

-We all enjoy a sing-along as we tackle tasks at home, and most of us find it helpful to have the radio on because it provides a sense of enjoyment and maintains a reasonable level of noise, particularly during the latter time of day.
+We all enjoy a sing-along as we tackle tasks at home.
+Most of us find it helpful to have the radio on because it provides a sense of enjoyment and maintains a reasonable level of noise, particularly during the latter time of day.

 Not having loud music blasting out of your radio shows respect for your neighbours and contributes to a continuous, harmonious living environment.